slmjkdbtl/dirty_rust/README.md

 $ dirty frog.lua
 ```

-If no argument is provided, it'll search for `main.lua`.
-It'll search everywhere possible, including `${Bundle}/Contents/Resources/` on MacOS, making it easy for packaging windowing applications.
+If no argument is provided, it'll search for `main.lua`

 ### facts
 - `DIRTY` is short for **Dangerous Ichthyopolist Reincarnates Tropical Yeti**